List of all issue types

 Category: Memory error.
 Reported as "C++ String Captured in Block" by self-in-block.

-This check flags when a local variable of type std::string
+This check flags when an internal pointer of a local variable of type std::string

 is captured in an escaping block.